 Hiking and Exploring Cueva del Agua in Río Abajo Forest

-Update 11/19- Post Maria- There are parts of this forest people are using for walking, birding etc. But I do not know the shape of the trails to the cave.
-I hear things are not being maintained, so it may be difficult to find trails.
+Update 1/21- There are parts of this forest people are using for walking, birding etc. This trail is not being maintained, so it may be difficult to find but it is passable.
 Campgrounds are still closed.

 Many people who visit Puerto Rico head directly to El Yunque National Forest for their forest-hiking “fix”.
 That’s not a bad plan, but there are other options for hiking on the island.
 Río Abajo State Forest has a handful of trails, and a couple of caves to explore.
 This forest will appeal to bird watchers, and it used to have a pretty nice campground but not anymore.
 All in all, we have enjoyed our recent visits to this forest.

 The forest has two caves that you can explore: Cueva Alta, which is a fairly extensive cave system filled with bats, and Cueva del Agua, which is a multi-level cave with a river in the mid-level cave that creates a waterfall in the lower-level cave.

-We had previously visited the Río Abajo Forest and explored Cueva Alta.
+We had previously visited the Río Abajo Forest in Utuado and explored Cueva Alta.
 During that visit, we had figured out how to get to Cueva del Agua, but did not have enough time to hike to that cave.
 So, we took another day and returned to the Río Abajo Forest camping area with a plan to explore Cueva del Agua.

 A Hike & a Cave with a Waterfall